peterbaldridge/minimal-mistakes/_pages/about.md

 ### Welcome to my blog.

-I'm a Seattle-based Data Scientist.
-I created this blog to showcase a few of the smaller analytics projecs that I've had the pleasure of working on.
+I'm a Seattle-based data scientit.
+I created this blog to share a few of my analytics projects that I'm most proud of.

 ### More about me:

-I'm a recent graduate of the University of Washington with a passion for travelling, digital solutions, and data science.
-I am particularly interested in random forests and the ways that deep neural networks can be optimized, so as to minimize their paramater-tuning time.
+I'm a recent graduate of the University of Washington with a passion for learning, travelling, and data science.
+I'm particularly interested in random forests and the optimization of deep neural networks.